 - Support the parent: The professional offers positive encouragement, feedback, and support to promote optimal engagement and success.

-- Collaborate with the parent to plan next steps: The professional works with the family to devise a plan for generalization of the strategies in their everyday life.
+- Collaborate with the parent to plan next steps: The professional works with the family to devise a plan for generalizing the strategies in their everyday life.

 Gestalt Parent Coaching (GPC) Model

 The Gestalt parent coaching (GPC) model is rooted in Gestalt therapy, an approach developed in the 1940s – 1950s.
-It relies on the principals of the client’s current experience, the therapeutic alliance, and social and environmental factors that influence the individual’s behavior and ability to self-regulate.
-The GPC model helps parents become major influencers of positive change, providing a safe space to explore and change maladaptive behaviors and improve the overall function of the family.13
+It relies on the principles of the current experience, therapeutic alliance, and social and environmental factors that influence behavior and ability to self-regulate.
+The GPC model helps parents become influencers of positive change, providing a safe space to explore and change maladaptive behaviors and improve the overall function of the family.13

 Parent Coaching Institute (PCI) Model

-The Parent Coaching Institute (PCI) was founded in 2000 by Gloria DeGaetano whose mission is to empower parents to make decisions in support of their children’s cognitive, social, and emotional development.
-She devised a 4-component model as part of her educational curriculum for parent coaches.7
+Gloria DeGaetano founded the Parent Coaching Institute (PCI) in 2000 to empower parents in supporting their children’s cognitive, social, and emotional development.
+She devised a 4-component model as part of her educational curriculum.7

 - Parenting as a living system: Parents and children are viewed as changing and growing beings with different strengths and capacities that shape their relationships.
 Understanding these relationships within the living system is the key to positive change.7